clarkfitzg/rtp/teaching_journal.md

 Students need to practice and understand this reasoning / problem solving process far more than they need to see an expertly finished product of code.

+This makes me think that I need to leave more time in class to let students ask me their questions, and demonstrate this process live.

 Thu Dec  3 10:23:08 PST 2020